Wuffingas: Earliest kings of the East Angles

 Wuffa is thought to mean "little wolf", suggesting that the dynastic name Wuffingas translates as "kin of the wolf", making it etymologically the same as the Wulfings clan named in Beowulf and the Old English poem "Widsith".

+The parallels between the Sutton Hoo burials, which are thought to commemorate a Wuffingas king, and the Swedish burials at Vendel has led some historians, such as Rupert Bruce-Mitford to put forward a Scandinavian origin for the Wuffingas dynasty, although others regard this as unproven.